We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 Compelling stories are the undercurrent that propels successful writers and bloggers of all kinds.
 Whether you are writing blog posts, e-books, magazine articles or novels, having the skills to deftly tell a story will make you both memorable and in-demand as a writer.

 Story Engineering is like a master class in storytelling and novel writing.
 It focuses deeply on the six core elements – or competencies – of successful storytelling, screenplays and novels.
-An intense, comprehensive book, Story Engineering can help bring your writing to a professional level if you read and consistently apply the concepts in this book.
+An intense, comprehensive book, Story Engineering can help bring your story, blog, or book writing to a professional level if you read and consistently apply the concepts in this book.

 Categories: Heavy on structure